authgear/authgear-server/docs/specs/verification.md

 An identity is verified if:
 - it is an SSO identity; or
-- it is a login ID identity, and the user has a matching OOB-OTP authenticator created after the identity.
+- it is a login ID identity, and the user has a matching OOB-OTP authenticator.

 ## Criteria